ibm-cloud-docs/ha-infrastructure/ha-3-tier-mzr-modular.md

 ## Core features for Terraform and Schematics
 {: #mzr-core-feature-modules}

-For Terraform and Schematics deployments, the components in a multi-zone region 3-tier infrastructure are divided into modules so that you can customize your infrastructure to your needs.
-You receive all of the core components and can turn feature components on or off as needed.
-Modules are not available for the Catalog tile deployment.
+For Terraform and Schematics deployments, you receive a set of core components.

 |Features    |   Resources   |
 |-----------|-------------|